GreenSaladLeaf/Bike-Share/README.md

 Cyclistic is a rapidly growing bike-share program in Chicago, offering over 5,800 bikes across 692 stations.
 Since its 2016 launch, it has provided various bike options to serve both commuters (30% of users) and leisure riders.
 Cyclistic offers single ride, full day, and annual membership plans, with annual memberships being the most profitable.
 While casual riders make up a large portion of the customer base, the company is shifting its focus to converting them into members, as annual memberships offer higher long-term profitability and sustainable growth.

 Insights and recommendations are provided on the following key areas:
-- Hourly, weekly and monthly trends analysis:  Evaluation of trip frequency patterns by rider type across different timeframes (hourly, weekly, and monthly)
+- **Hourly, weekly and monthly trends analysis**:  Evaluation of trip frequency patterns by rider type across different timeframes (hourly, weekly, and monthly)
-- Bike type preference: Analysis of bike type preferences among casual riders and members, including insights on trip duration and distance
+- **Bike type preference**: Analysis of bike type preferences among casual riders and members, including insights on trip duration and distance
-- Station comparisons: Comparison of station popularity, identifying high-traffic locations and seasonal variations.
+- **Station comparisons**: Comparison of station popularity, identifying high-traffic locations and seasonal variations.

 An interactive dashboard can be found [here](https://public.tableau.com/app/profile/rae.siow/viz/BikeShare_17426202696680/Dashboard)